Why are the kittens spayed or neutered before going home?

 Why do you not allow visits to your cattery/home?

 We do not allow casual visits due to health and safety concerns for our cats and family.
 Young kittens are susceptible to germs.
 Their immune systems are not fully developed so we like to keep their exposure to a minimum.
 We of course welcome all new families picking up or picking out their kittens.
 We apologize for any inconvenience this may cause but health and safety are top priority.

 How much do your kittens cost and what is included in the price?

-Our kittens are $2500.
-This price includes tax, spay/neuter, vaccinations, any other veterinary care required, microchip, health guarantee, contract, TICA registration papers and a kitten welcome home kit which includes a kitten carrier for the ride home, complete health record, nursery blanket, familiar toys, samples of food and a few other goodies.
+Our kittens are $2700.
+This price includes tax, spay/neuter, vaccinations, any other veterinary care required, microchip, health guarantee, contract, Lifetime breeder support, TICA registration papers and a kitten welcome home kit which includes a kitten carrier for the ride home, complete health record, nursery blanket, familiar toys, samples of food and a few other goodies.

 Shipping/delivery is not included.